-There aren’t many dogless families with small kids who don’t hear the familiar question “Can we get a dog?
-Pleeease, Mum?”
+There aren’t many families with small kids who don’t hear the familiar question “Can we get a dog?
+Pleeease?”
 About ten times a day I’m guessing.
 But which are the best dog breeds for kids?

 Which breed will you feel safe letting into your family?

-And, before you say no to the kids and point to the nice looking hamster in the cage, remember this.
+And, before you say no to the kids and point to the nice-looking hamster in the cage at the pet shop, remember this.

 But, before you pick the most unique dog name you can think of and then rush out and buy the cutest puppy in the store, think seriously about which is the best dog breed for kids and which breed would suit both your family and your lifestyle.

-- Would the dog suit the age of your kids?
-Some breeds of dog are happier around only adults or single gender.
+Would the dog suit the age of your kids?
+Some breeds of dog (such as the fancy pants teacup white dog breeds) are happier around only adults or single-gender families.

 Enjoying This Post?
 Save It To Pinterest